Can I sponsor a post or project Manhattan Nest?

 Be yourself.
 A good blog is a reflection of the person who writes it, so don’t feel like you have to fit a certain formula or writing style or anything to have a good blog.
 It should be fun!
 BUT, put some effort in.
 Try not to be sloppy with the writing, and do your best with the photos!
 Everybody likes a visual aid, and nobody likes dark/blurry/ugly pictures.

 First of all, don’t worry about people reading your blog right away.
+When it’s clear that bloggers are just actively trying to build a following instead of focusing on creating good content, it’s very off-putting.
 Just have fun with it, figure out what you like to post about, how often, or if you even like it at all!
 I can’t really explain why people read this blog (beats me!), but when I find a blog with great content and a unique outlook, I tend to stick around and subscribe.
 I usually find blogs through other links on other blogs or comment sections, or most often through my own comment section.
 And when I find something I like, I like to tell people about it!
 I guess you do have to put yourself out there a little bit to get noticed initially, but be authentic—other bloggers like constructive, active, interesting comments, and can usually tell if a commenter is just trying to promote their own site (which is called spam and often deleted).
-I don’t think there are any silver bullets to gaining readership, though, and frankly the best blogs usually don’t have aspirations of heavy traffic (even if they do).
+I don’t think there are any silver bullets to gaining readership, though, and frankly the best blogs usually don’t have aspirations of heavy traffic (even if they do have a lot of readers).
 At the end of the day, you should blog because you enjoy it—if you’re having a good time, chances are other people will, too.

 My comment wasn’t posted!
 What gives?

 All comments coming from first-time commenters on Manhattan Nest have to be approved before they display on the site, and sometimes I can’t do that right away.
 Don’t worry, I will!
-Otherwise, comments are occasionally moderated if they are overtly rude, harassing, or mean-spirited toward either me or other readers.
-Constructive criticism is OK, but please do not leave such comments anonymously.
-If you have something to say, you should at the very least be willing to stand by your opinions with a real e-mail address.
+Otherwise, comments are occasionally moderated if they are overtly rude, harassing, or mean-spirited toward either me, other readers, or other blogs.
+Constructive criticism is welcome, but anonymous comments will not be tolerated.
+And while the comments sections is a fabulous place to have a real dialogue, comments made explicitly to promote your own site are considered spam.
+Filling out the URL field in a comment will link your name to the URL—there is no reason to add an additional URL to your site in the comments, unless of course you are referencing a particular post.

 Why don’t you post more often?